 - have joined a New Zealand Acupuncture association such as NZASA, Acupuncture NZ or NZICM.

 How To Study Acupuncture In Auckland

 In New Zealand, there are two main courses offered to study Acupuncture.
-I recommend you have a course of Acupuncture or Chinese Herbal Medicine treatment.
+More importantly, I recommend you experience a course of Acupuncture or Chinese Herbal Medicine treatment.
 There are plenty of good Acupuncturists in Auckland to try.
-Then decide whether it’s for you, before dedicating years of your life to it.
-You can have a successful career as an Acupuncturist.
+Then, decide whether it’s for you, before dedicating years of your life to it.
+Being an Acupuncturist is a rewarding and fascinating career.
 You must be a good practitioner, be passionate and be willing to work hard as at your small business.
-You must be able to run your own business and practice the art of Chinese Medicine well to practise.
+Most importantly, you must be able to run your own business and practice the art of Chinese Medicine well to practise.
 There is the New Zealand College of Chinese Medicine (NZCCM) in Auckland.
 The New Zealand School of Acupuncture and Chinese Medicine (NZSATCM) is another.
-NZSATCM has schools in Auckland and Wellington.
+Furthermore, NZSATCM has schools in both Auckland and Wellington.

 The Language of Chinese Medicine

 Chinese Medicine lingo can be quite challenging to understand.
-It refers to terms which used medically such as Liver, Blood and Spleen.
+To illustrate, it refers to terms which used medically such as Liver, Blood and Spleen.
 Throughout this article I explain what the specific Chinese Medicine terms signify.
 For example I refer to Organs such as the Liver.
 I refer to the “Liver Energy” as an energetic entity.
 Chinese Medicine depicts each energetic entity has specific functions and associations.
-The medical “Liver” is completely different to the Chinese Medicine “Liver Energy“.
-Thus I refer to Chinese Medicine “Organ Energies” as “Liver Energy” etc.
+The medical term “Liver” is completely different to the Chinese Medicine “Liver Energy“.
+Thus, I refer to Chinese Medicine “Organ Energies” as “Liver Energy” etc.

 Chinese Medicine Theory